 Jessica: It is your face.
 I think you rock it.
 It looks really cute on you.

 Hannah and Jess sign-off with a conversation about the perks to septum piercings

-Jessica: Yeah and for anyone who doesn't know your septum, that's what I like about the septum piercing is it's like the mullet of face piercings.
-You can keep it up for business and you can put it down for partying.
+Jessica: Yeah.
+And for anyone who doesn't know your septum, that's what I like about the septum piercing is it's like the mullet of face piercings.
+You can keep it up for business and you can put it down for party.

 Hannah: Oh, yeah, yup.